Parameterized Complexity of Streaming Diameter and Connectivity Problems: Introduction

+The approach for this result is similar as for Theorem~\ref{thm:VCDiameterConnSummary}.
+Moreover, we show a complementary lower bound in the VA model, even for $\ell=1$ and constant $k$.

-Our results for \textsc{Diameter} are summarized in Table~\ref{table:DiameterUpperBounds} and~\ref{table:DisjDiameterAL}.
-In words, generalizing Theorem \ref{thm:VCDiameterConnSummary} using the perspective of an $H$-free modulator does not seem to lead to a positive result (Theorem~\ref{thm:DistlCliqueSummary}).
+To summarize our results in words, generalizing Theorem~\ref{thm:VCDiameterConnSummary} using the perspective of an $H$-free modulator does not seem to lead to a positive result (Theorem~\ref{thm:DistHfreeOverview}).
 Instead, connectivity of the remaining graph after removing the modulator seems crucial.
-However, this perspective only helps for Theorem \ref{thm:DistlCliqueSummary}, while the problem remains hard for most other $H$-free modulators and even for the seemingly simple case of a modulator to a path (Theorem~\ref{thm:DiamondResults}).
-While Theorem \ref{thm:DistlCliqueSummary} would also hint at the possibility of using a modulator to a few components of small diameter, this also leads to hardness (Corollary~\ref{cor:SimpleALResults}).
+However, this perspective only helps for Theorem~\ref{thm:DistlCliqueSummary}, while the problem remains hard for most other $H$-free modulators and even for the seemingly simple case of a modulator to a path (we will show this in Theorem~\ref{thm:DiamondResults}).
+While Theorem~\ref{thm:DistlCliqueSummary} would also hint at the possibility of using a modulator to a few components of small diameter, this also leads to hardness (we show this in Corollary~\ref{cor:SimpleALResults}).

 We emphasize that all instances of \textsc{Diameter} in our hardness reductions are connected graphs.
 Hence, the hardness of computing \textsc{Diameter} is separated from the hardness of computing \textsc{Connectivity}.